- Chapter 1. Principles and Purpose

 Section I. Faculty Member Responsibilities

-- Publish, review, and enforce their expectations for academic conduct in course work.
+- Publish, review, and enforce their expectations for academic conduct in course work, including written syllabus policy notices and/or written notices on exams and assignments.

 - Engage mechanisms that discourage Academic Misconduct, such as exam monitoring, online submission of materials, etc. (See examples.)